 This week the FTC announced new internet guidelines that will effect both digital users and publishers alike.
+Youtubers in particular are now having to rethink the way they target their audiences.
 One of the biggest shake ups occurred last year with the repeal of Net Neutrality- a law that ensured equal access to everyone.
 However, the continual changes to rules and regulations of the internet is nothing new.
 How and if the inter web should be regulated has been heavily debated since at least the late 1990s.
 I have been around long enough to realize the one constant about the internet is that the rules are always going to change.

 In my rural area, online access has been a lifeline- a way for a small isolated community to access a much larger market.
 In my mostly farmland community that boasts a population of around 3,000 people, with the click of the mouse, I can order the same products as say someone living in NYC or London and have them delivered to my door.
 Now that’s pretty amazing.

 However, with that convenience comes challenges.
 When I launched my website in 2000, “inter-preneurership” was a new thing.
-At that time, websites were mainly simple html sites that were auxiliary sources of advertising for brick and mortar stores.
+At that time, websites were simple html sites and auxiliary sources of advertising for brick and mortar stores.
+Netscape was THE internet browser and Napster was the bomb.
 Blogs were not yet a thing.
 And social media was a term regulated to the newspaper’s society page.
 Some larger sites incorporated shopping and checkout features but it was expensive to set up and maintain.
 My first site consisted of a photo catalog with a printable order form.
 That’s right.
 You had to PRINT the order form, FILL IT OUT with a pen, and then MAIL it with a stamp!

 But it was a start.